Acczad/QFire/README.md

 ![Logo of the project](./icon.png)

 # QFire &middot; [![GitHub license](https://img.shields.io/badge/license-MIT-blue.svg?style=flat-square)](https://github.com/acczad/qfire/blob/main/LICENSE.txt)
-> Additional information or tag line

-A producer-consumer pattern for sending messages to MessageBroker.
+> A reliable and robust library for queuing messages.

+This is the .NET library for creating in memory queue and send it to external sources.
-According to the pattern of the producer and consumer of this package, they send information in two phases.
+Based on producer and consumer pattern This library send messages in two phases.
+First:
-First, a message is sent by the user and it is placed in a queue inside the memory or Redis (based on the importance of the message), then a series of consumption services are automatically created and send messages depending on the capacity of the consumer's server.
+A message is sent by the user, then the message is placed in a queue on the memory.
+(If the sent message is important, a backup copy can also be stored on Redis).
-Its advantage is that the process of sending messages is very simple and fast, and if there is a problem for the Consumer server, the messages will not be lost, and after the Consumer server is re-established, the messages will be sent again.
-Each user can have their own implementation for sending method according to the contract.
-There is a sample project where you can see how to use this service.
+Second:
+Depending on the needs and settings, a group of Threads will start receiving and sending messages.
+This system ensures that the message is sent correctly and in case of an error, the message is returned to the queue.
+Since the main stack is a **Thread-safe** queue, multiple threads can simultaneously add or remove something from it.
+Third:
+If the sending result is not successful, the message will be transferred to the queue again.

 ## Installing / Getting started